TTTPOB/fqlink/README.md

 ## Installation

+Download the binary from release, put it wherever in your `PATH`.

-For now use cargo to install from GitHub:
+You can also use cargo to install from GitHub:

 ```bash
 cargo install --git https://github.com/TTTPOB/fqlink.git